strangerstudios/paystack-gateway-paid-memberships-pro/readme.txt

 1. The slick Paystack settings panel.

 == Changelog ==
+= 1.9 - 2025-07-11 =
+* BUG FIX: Fixed an issue where the payment settings fields were not showing correctly in Paid Memberships Pro 3.5+
+* REFACTOR: Improved support for Paid Memberships Pro 3.0+ to better support new subscription features moving forward.

+= 1.8 - 2024-11-06 =
+* ENHANCEMENT: Serving updates from the paidmembershipspro.com update server.

 = 1.7.8 - 2024-10-09 =
 * BUG FIX: Fixed an issue where free checkouts would cause a fatal error.